 Depending on the type of superannuation involved, you may need to conduct a valuation of the superannuation fund to ascertain its value.
 This is particularly important for superannuation funds with the Australian Defence Force.

-Most funds are accumulation funds and the value of the fund will be the amount provided for in the statement received from the fund.
+Most superannuation funds are accumulation funds and the value of the fund will be the amount stated in the statement received from the superannuation holder.

 A splitting order is the most common way to divide superannuation.